Roberto Bautista Agut: 2019: Wimbledon semifinal, top 10, Davis Cup title

 Bautista Agut opened his season as the seventh seed at the Qatar Open.
 He defeated Matteo Berrettini, qualifier Guillermo García López, and three-time major champion Stan Wawrinka before facing world number one Novak Djokovic in the semifinals, whom he defeated in three close sets.
 In the final, he prevailed over veteran Tomáš Berdych to claim the title.

 At the Australian Open, he first faced former world number one and five-time Australia Open finalist Andy Murray, defeating him in a grueling five-set contest.
 In the second round, Bautista Agut defeated John Millman in another five-setter.
 In the third, he prevailed over tenth seed Karen Khachanov in straight sets to reach the fourth round of a Grand Slam event for the tenth time in his career.
 He reached his first Grand Slam quarterfinal, after he defeated the sixth-seed Marin Čilić, in five sets.
 In the quarterfinals, he was defeated by 14th seed Stefanos Tsitsipas, who was fresh off a victory over defending champion Roger Federer, in four sets.
 With this performance, he earned enough points to re-enter the top 20 in the ATP rankings.

 Bautista Agut beat top seed Djokovic yet again at the Miami Masters.
 At Wimbledon, he reached his second major quarterfinal after victories over Peter Gojowczyk, Steve Darcis, world No. 9 Karen Khachanov, and Benoît Paire.
 He was the only player in the draw not to lose a set leading into the quarterfinals.
 Despite losing his first set in the quarterfinals, Bautista Agut defeated Guido Pella in four sets to reach his first Grand Slam semifinal.
 However, he was defeated by Djokovic in four sets.

 Following back to back quarterfinal appearances at the Montreal and Cincinnati Masters events, he broke into the world's top ten for the first time in his career.

 2020: Inaugural ATP Cup finalist, Masters semifinal, 300th career win

-Bautista Agut started the year with the 2020 Australian Open as the 9th seed, where he beat Feliciano Lopez and Michael Mmoh before losing to Marin Cilic in five sets in the third round, a rematch of the 2019 fourth round match.
-He lost in the second round at Rotterdam to Pablo Carreno Busta and in the first round in Dubai to Jan-Lennard Struff.
+Bautista Agut started the year with the 2020 Australian Open as the 9th seed, where he beat Feliciano López and Michael Mmoh before losing to Marin Čilić in five sets in the third round, a rematch of the 2019 fourth round match.
+He lost in the second round at Rotterdam to Pablo Carreño Busta and in the first round in Dubai to Jan-Lennard Struff.

 Seeded 8th at the Cincinnati Masters, he reached the semifinals, beating 11th seed Karen Khachanov and 3rd seed Daniil Medvedev before losing to top seed Novak Djokovic in three sets.

 At the 2020 US Open, Bautista Agut was also seeded 8th.
-He beat Tennys Sandgren for his 300th career win and Miomir Kecmanovic before being upset in the third round by Canadian Vasek Pospisil.
+He beat Tennys Sandgren for his 300th career win and Miomir Kecmanović before being upset in the third round by Canadian Vasek Pospisil.